aws/aws-parallelcluster/docs/source/networking.rst

 Network Configurations
 ======================

-CfnCluster leverages Amazon Virtual Private Cloud (VPC) for networking.
+AWS ParallelCluster leverages Amazon Virtual Private Cloud (VPC) for networking.
 This provides a very flexible and configurable networking platform to deploy clusters within.
-CfnCluster support the following high-level configurations:
+AWS ParallelCluster support the following high-level configurations:

 * Single subnet for both master and compute instances
 * Two subnets, master in one public subnet and compute instances in a private subnet (new or already existing)